Harry Reid remembered as a fighter, skilled Senate dealmaker

 Not a showman, Reid sometimes got in his own way on the national political stage.
 He once called President George W. Bush a “loser,” criticized Federal Reserve Board Chairman Alan Greenspan as a “political hack” and misstated the condition of ailing Democratic Sen. Edward M. Kennedy, who was then dying of brain cancer.
 He apologized to President Barack Obama for calling him “light-skinned” and having “no Negro dialect, unless he wanted to have one.”

 Reid made an unproven political claim he refused to detract.
-During the 2012 presidential election he said on the Senate floor that GOP candidate and fellow Latter-day Saint Mitt Romney had not paid taxes for a decade.
+During the 2012 presidential election he said on the Senate floor that GOP candidate and fellow Church of Jesus Christ of Latter-day Saints member Mitt Romney had not paid taxes for a decade.
 Romney denied that, and fact-checkers at the time found no evidence to support Reid’s claim.

 He was frequently underestimated.
 In his 2010 bid for reelection he looked like the underdog to tea party favorite Sharron Angle.
 Ambitious Democrats, assuming his defeat, began angling for his leadership post.
-But Reid defeated Angle, 50 percent to 45 percent.
+But Reid defeated Angle, 50% to 45%.

 Reid reluctantly retired rather than seek reelection in 2016 after an accident while he was exercising left him blind in one eye.
 His life after public office included a fellowship at the University of Nevada, Las Vegas, law school and a role leading a new think tank at the school with former House Speaker John Boehner.
 The Ohio Republican and former congressional rival remembered Reid on Tuesday as “a fighter until the end.”